Restoring the Connections between Bearded Vulture populations in the Alps and the Pyrenees Mountains

 IMPROVING FOOD AVAILABILITY

-To encourage the movements of birds between the two populations and the reintroduced populations the LIFEGYPCONNECT project is improving the access to food resources in Aude region that includes the eastern foothills of the Pyrenees, the Corbières mountain range and the Montagne Noire in the south of the Massif Central.
-The project team are setting up networks of feeding stations to improve the availability of food to support birds as they travel between the two mountain ranges.
+Encouraging the movements of Bearded Vultures between the two populations and the new population we and our partners are improving the availability of food resources in the Aude region, including the eastern foothills of the Pyrenees, the Corbières mountain range and the Montagne Noire in the south of the Massif Central range.
+Our project partners, LPO Aude are setting up networks of feeding stations, providing food from local abattoirs and butchers for birds as they travel between the two mountain ranges.

-All populations of bearded vultures face threats that could hamper their return to their former range.
-The LIFE GYPCONNECT project is tackling those threats and carrying out actions to protect vultures.
-This involves insulating electricity power lines to prevent deaths from electrocution, working with local agencies to map the most sensitive areas for the population to inform the development sites of wind farms helping to avoid death by collision with turbines, rescuing distressed birds and tackling the illegal use of poison that can devastate the reintroduction efforts like the one poisoning event we saw earlier this year.
+Tackling some of the threats the reintroduced Bearded Vultures may face is vital to the success of this initiative.
+Our partners are carrying out work to insulate electricity power lines to prevent deaths from electrocution, working with local government agencies to map the most sensitive areas for the population to inform the development sites of wind farms that will help avoid deaths caused by collision with turbines, rescue distressed birds and tackle the illegal use of poison.

 LIFE GypConnect is a partnership between Ligue pour la Protection des Oiseaux (LPO) (leading partner), LPO Aude, Parc National des Cévennes, Vautours en Baronnies, Parc Naturel Régional du Vercors, Université Pierre-et-Marie-Curie, Centre National d’Informations Toxicologiques Vétérinaires, ENEDIS and the Vulture Conservation Foundation (VCF).